caleb531/automata/README.md

 This is similar to the python RE module but this library does not support any other special character than given above.
 All regular languages can be written with these.

-Preferably the tools for the same can be imported as
+Preferably the tools for the same can be imported as:

 ```python
 import automata.base.regex as re
 ```

 #### automata.base.regex.validate(regex)

-Return True if the regular expression is valid.
+Returns True if the regular expression is valid.
 Otherwise, raise an `InvalidRegexError`.

 ```python
 re.validate('ab(c|d)*ba?')
 ```

 #### automata.base.regex.isequal(re1, re2)

-Return True if both regular expressions are equivalent
+Returns True if both regular expressions are equivalent.

 ```python
 re.isequal('aa?', 'a|aa')
 ```

 #### automata.base.regex.issubset(re1, re2)

-Return True if re1 is a subset of re2
+Returns True if re1 is a subset of re2.

 ```python
 re.issubset('aa?', 'a*')
 ```

 #### autumata.issuperset(re1, re2)

-Return True if re1 is a subset of re2
+Returns True if re1 is a subset of re2.

 ```python
 re.issuperset('a*', 'a?')
 ```